 A Growing and Costly Issue

-- Approximately 2.69 million people in Texas (10% of the population) have diabetes.
-Among them, an estimated 663,000 have diabetes but have not yet been diagnosed, which greatly increases their health risks.
+- Approximately 2.84 million people in Texas (14% of the population) have diabetes.
+Among them, an estimated 663,000 are undiagnosed, which greatly increases their health risks.

 - Another 6.8 million people have prediabetes, with blood glucose levels above the normal range but not yet high enough to be diagnosed as diabetes.